PanithanS/Defect-Prediction-in-Semiconductor-Lithography/README.md

 These steps collectively form the basis for semiconductor manufacturing, enabling the creation of intricate electronic components found in a wide range of devices, from microchips in computers to sensors in smartphones.

-## Exposure optimization
+# Lithography process optimization: optimizing light exposure parameters

-The chip circuit pattern is made using lithography, which involves creating intricate patterns on a silicon wafer using masks.
-This process is essential for manufacturing microchips used in various electronic devices.
-Lithography uses light to transfer these patterns onto the wafer through masks, allowing for the precise creation of transistors and interconnections that make up the integrated circuit.
-This precise and sophisticated patterning is crucial to make the chip function correctly.

-Two parameters in exposure need to be considered:
+The chip circuit pattern is made using lithography, which creates precise and sophisticated on a silicon wafers using masks.
+The well-optimized lithography system is expected to yield a high percentage of chips that function correctly within one wafer.
+Therefore, the lithography-involved parameter needs to be optimized, accordingly, there are two crucial parameters in the exposure process that need to be controlled to get a "good chip":

 1. Exposure energy (Energy)
 2. Focal length (Focus)

 ## Dataset visualization: exposure parameters and die chips

 ![image](https://github.com/PanithanS/Defect-Prediction-in-Semiconductor-Lithography/assets/83627892/2d617e5e-40fe-4fd5-9532-a37f8c729c44)

 ..more content will be added